While the phobia of the Corona epidemic, COVID-19, was sweeping the world, Turkey was dealing with the matter with realism and confidence..

 The new restrictions on daily life have proven successful in reducing the number of patients admitted, according to the hospital's reports.

--"With the start of the restrictions, we have seen a significant drop in the number of patients being admitted to the emergency room," health authorities reported .
+According to the health authorities report :"With the start of the restrictions, we have seen a significant drop in the number of patients being admitted to the emergency room," .

 Turkey falls into the category of many countries that responded quickly with trials, tracing, isolation and restrictions on movement," said Dr Jeremy Rossman, lecturer in virology at the University of Kent, in an interview with the BBC.
 "It is among a small group of countries that have been very effective in limiting the spread of the virus."